Restoration Community Church

 This plan is accessible in a few different ways:

-• Daily readings will be available at the top button on our ResCom App
+• Daily readings will be available on our ResCom App.

 • A one-page printable schedule is available here.
 Paper copies and bookmark sets are also available at church.